unphased/vim-config/tmux-bgcolor-plan.md

 ## Proposed Architecture

 ### 1. Path Context Providers
-- Each caller provides the directory it cares about (`$PWD`, Neovim buffer dir, etc.).
+- Each caller provides the location it cares about (`$PWD`, Neovim buffer path, etc.).
-- Expose a consistent interface: pass a directory via first argument or env var like `TMUX_BG_DIR`.
+- Expose a consistent interface: pass a path via first argument or env var like `COLOR_CONTEXT_TARGET`.
-- Responsibility: identify *what* location we want to color.
+- Responsibility: identify *what* location we want to color; resolver can decide whether to derive dir, repo root, etc.

 ### 2. Override Discovery
-- Walk upward from the provided directory to find `.tmux-bgcolor` (and eventual extended markers).
+- Walk upward from the provided path to find `.tmux-bgcolor` (and eventual extended markers).
 - Return both the file path found and the color contents.
 - Implement once (POSIX shell preferred); callers rely on it instead of duplicating logic.
 - Optional caching keyed by absolute path to avoid repeated filesystem walks.